 Take out travel insurance

-Although at first glance it may seem like an extra expense, I assure you that having travel insurance is essential when you travel to New York (or anywhere in the United States).
-Medical costs there are extremely high and it never hurts to have a good insurance policy to cover any unforeseen event.
+Although at first it may seem like an extra expense, I assure you that having travel insurance is essential when you travel to New York (or anywhere in the United States).
+Medical costs there are extremely high and it never hurts to have good insurance to cover any unforeseen eventuality.
 If you don't know which one to take, what you need to cover and how to do it, I leave you here an article with all the details about Health insurance to travel to New York.

-Remember to have your visa ready
+Remember to take your visa with you

-It is most likely that to enter New York as a tourist you will need to take the ESTA visa.
+It is most likely that to enter New York as a tourist you will need to bring the ESTA visa.
 You can fill it out online and pay the fee online, which makes the process much easier.
-If you have doubts about how to do it because you have never done it before, you can consult my article on how to get the ESTA visa to travel to New York.
+If you have doubts about how to do it because you have never done it before, you can consult my article on how to get an ESTA visa to travel to New York.